 Workers’ Compensation Court – Kevin Reall

 Governor Raimondo is nominating Kevin Reall to the Rhode Island Workers’ Compensation Court.
 A sole proprietor with more than three decades of legal experience, his concentration is in areas of negligence and workers’ compensation.
 He has run his own private practice since 2010.
 He previously worked for the Rhode Island General Assembly and clerked for both the Rhode Island Supreme Court and Providence Housing Court.
 He is a graduate of Providence College and the Suffolk University School of Law.

-This item is a press release.
-What's Up Newp staff was not involved in the creation of this content.
-The views and opinions included within are not necessarily those of What's Up Newp or its advertisers.
+This content has been contributed to What's Up Newp.
+The views and opinions included within are not necessarily those of What's Up Newp, our contributors, or our advertisers.

 We welcome letters to the editor on current local topics.
 Email them to Ryan@whatsupnewp.com.